GUIDE 2025

 Best For: Companies interacting with external users.

-You’ll rarely need customer service since the entire document management system is highly intuitive.
+You’ll rarely need customer service since the document management system is highly intuitive.
 If you want to customize user permissions, you’ll figure it out in seconds, and the same goes for most of the other options.

 5. Document Control by MediaLab

-Price: $625.00 per feature, per month.
+Price: $625.00 per feature per month.

 Free Trial: Yes.